 And they literally want full and complete redistribution.

-The cost factor of everything that they're proposing is so astronomically cost prohibitive.
+The cost factor of everything that they're proposing is so astronomically cost-prohibitive.

 And all of this is going to be pointed out by people like me and other conservatives, and America is going to have a big choice.

-But I want to go back to I had a lot of conversations with a lot of friends of mine A lot of mixed feelings about the president saying, okay, I'm going to give Congress three weeks to get together a border deal.
+But I want to go back to, I had a lot of conversations with a lot of friends of mine, a lot of mixed feelings about the president saying, okay, I'm going to give Congress three weeks to get together a border deal.

 If not, I'm going to, I have other powers, meaning he will declare a national emergency or shut down the government again.

-And the reaction of some of my fellow conservatives, I think is unwarranted.
+And the reaction of some of my fellow conservatives, I think, is unwarranted.

-I mean, it's sort of like what have you done for me lately?
+I mean, it's sort of like, what have you done for me lately?

-And I understand that the president's original strategy was to shut it down, you know, that end the shutdown for really practical reasons, if we're going to be honest here, I mean, I don't think anybody factored in that if the president put DACA on the table,
+And I understand that the president's original strategy was to shut it down, you know, and the shutdown for really practical reasons, if we're going to be honest here.

-dreamers on the table, uh, the Democrats having once supported a border wall, uh, the compelling case that can be made about, oh, 90% of the heroin that gets into this country crosses that border.
+I mean, I don't think anybody factored in that if the president put DACA on the table, DREAMers on the table, the Democrats having once supported a border wall, the compelling case that can be made about, oh, 90% of the heroin that gets into this country crosses that border.

 Now fentanyl is coming across that border.